Radinax/my-programming-blog/src/content/blog/53_Node JS roadmap_Working with Databases.md

 - **Connection Pooling:** Consider using connection pooling for performance optimization, especially in production environments, to avoid the overhead of creating new connections frequently.

 **Remember:** These are basic examples.
 Real-world applications will likely involve more complex queries, data manipulation, and error handling practices.

-By following these steps and best practices, you can effectively connect to and interact with MongoDB and MySQL databases from your Node

 # Mongoose (for MongoDB)